telegram-login-widget

 }

 Tapping the button opens a ModalBottomSheet with Telegram's login WebView.
-Once the user authenticates, onResult is called with either a TelegramLoginResult.Success or TelegramLoginResult.Cancelled.
+Once the user authenticates, onResult is called with either TelegramLoginResult.Success or TelegramLoginResult.Cancelled.

 Handling the Result